xianshenglu/microfocus-hiring/jd-list-detail.md

 **Plus**

 - Experience in Docker/Kubernetes is a plus.
-- Experiences in AWS or Azure cloud is a plu
+- Experiences in AWS or Azure cloud is a plus